lukecav/mybooktable/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Fixed a bug with the "Manual Select" option of the Featured Book Widget
+* Renamed API Key to License Key to reduce confusion
+* Increased default size of generated book cover images to work better with wide themes

 = 2.1.5 =
 * Added conditional loading for scripts to improve page load time
 * Removed Celery shadowbox option due to security vulnerability